 |This colorful sign was posted regarding an event that occurred over the weekend.|

 Our words are not intended to squash anyone’s dream of living off the grid.
-If hard work and constant challenge is befitting one’s demeanor, by all means go for it.
+If hard work and constant challenge are befitting one’s demeanor, by all means, go for it.

 |This is the exterior of the photo shop where we each had visa photos taken for a nominal price.
 The wait was less than 10 minutes overall.|